dotnet/AspNetCore.Docs/aspnetcore/includes/mvc-intro/adding-model4.md

 `http://localhost:1234/movies/details?id=1`

-The `id` parameter is defined as a [nullable type](https://docs.microsoft.com/dotnet/csharp/programming-guide/nullable-types/index) (`int?`) in case an ID value is not provided.
+The `id` parameter is defined as a [nullable type](https://docs.microsoft.com/dotnet/csharp/programming-guide/nullable-types/index) (`int?`) in case an ID value isn't provided.

 A [lambda expression](https://docs.microsoft.com/dotnet/articles/csharp/programming-guide/statements-expressions-operators/lambda-expressions) is passed in to `SingleOrDefaultAsync` to select movie entities that match the route data or query string value.